Coronavirus Disease (COVID-19) in Boston

 Tiếng việt (Vietnamese)

 - All Boston Public Library locations are closed.
-As of June 22, the Library will allow patrons to “order” items by placing a hold on them, then safely picking them up from select branches.
+Through the "BPL to GO" program, the Library will allows patrons to “order” items by placing a hold on them, then safely picking them up from select branches.

 - All Mass. residents over the age of two must wear a face covering or mask in public.

 - There is now a "Safer at Home Advisory" in effect in Massachusetts.
 People over 65 and those with underlying health conditions should stay home, with the exception of essential trips for healthcare and groceries.
 Restrictions on gatherings of more than 10 people remain in effect.

 - The MBTA has reduced its services.
 All riders and employees are required to wear a face covering.